Who we are

 Click here for a list of organizations we volunteer for.

-From past to present, we are committed to education.
 We provide several high school and college scholarships, and classroom grants.
-Click on the links below for more information.

 OSU Federal believes that everyone benefits from understanding financial basics.
 We offer free programs and seminars to help people to gain financial knowledge, and—most importantly—establish good habits for wise spending and saving.
 Click here to learn more.